Managing inventory in a growing business

 Optimising inventory levels as SKUs grow

-Effective inventory management requires you to prioritise the stock you carry based on its value to the business.
-ABC analysis is a simple way to categorise inventory, so you can stock more category ‘A’ items that sell well and have a good profit margin, versus ‘C’ items that have a low sales rate and bring less value to the business.
+ABC analysis is a simple way to categorise inventory.
+It helps you stock more category ‘A’ items that sell well with a good profit margin versus ‘C’ items with low sales rates and less value to the business.

 Automated inventory management assists business expansion